Skip to main content

 It's helpful to have the best visibility on devices that are prone to be problematic on the field (frequent customer complaints/tickets) for further investigation or devices used during the development/testing phases so that crashes and performance issues can be detected ahead of time.

-To set an aspect resolution of an individual device, navigate to the corresponding Device Details page, select Fleet Sampling Resolutions and click on the edit icon next to the resolution value.
+To set the Visibility Level of an individual device, navigate to the corresponding Device Details page, select Visibility Level and click on the edit icon next to the value.

 Devices will be polling these changes periodically (by default every 2h) and will report their state back once the configuration is applied.
 Config state can have the following values: